Home » Dessert » Chocolate Velvet Cake With Buttercream

 • Your next dinner party where you want guests to quietly wonder if you attended culinary school

-• Freezer.
-Wrap individual bars in plastic wrap and freeze for up to 3 months.
-Thaw on the counter for an hour before eating.
+• Freezer: Wrap unfrosted layers tightly in plastic wrap and then foil and freeze for up to 3 months.
+Thaw on the counter before frosting.

 Chocolate Velvet Cake With Buttercream